 This post is bought to you by Jodie Maloni, owner of The Haby Goddess, who also has two young daughters that she now must share her sewing room with!

-You can find lots of craft and sewing tutorials over on her blog www.thehabygoddess.blogspot.com plus a gorgeous collection of haberdashery supplies from indie suppliers at the online store www.thehabygoddess.com.au
+You can find lots of craft and sewing tutorials plus a gorgeous collection of haberdashery supplies at her online store www.thehabygoddess.com.au